Windows Measured Boot – How it helps to secure Windows OS Platform

 As Kernel initialization begins, the ELAM driver gets executed as the first driver among the SERVICE_BOOT_START drivers loaded to memory by the OS Boot Loader, which then scans the other SERVICE_BOOT_START and SERVICE_SYSTEM_START drivers for AV check and sends the classification (Good, Bad, Bad but Critical, Unknown) to Kernel-based on which it will decide the execution.

-Is this a full-proof security mechanism?
+Is this a foolproof security mechanism?

 Security is a subjective matter.
-If I talk about myself as an admin, what I consider secure, the end-user may feel the same as for restrictive, hampering his daily work.
+If I talk about myself as an admin, what I consider secure, the end-user may feel the same for restrictive, hampering his daily work.
 As such, a balance needs to be struck between security and usability.

 Why am I saying such?

+Since the fully functional Anti-Malware service starts after Kernel initialization, it cannot guarantee a reliable and secure OS platform.
 This is where Microsoft introduced Windows Measured Boot.
-(This was introduced with Windows 8)
+(This was introduced with Windows 8).

 Windows Measured Boot